reflectoring/reflectoring.github.io/content/blog/2022/2022-02-05-annotation-processing.md

 We can use the `@Deprecated` annotation to mark that a method or type has been replaced with newer functionality.

-IDEs make use of annotation processing to throw a warning at compile time, usually indicating the deprecated method with a strike-through to tell the developer that they shouldn't use this method or type any more.
+IDEs make use of annotation processing to throw a warning at compile time, usually indicating the deprecated method with a strike-through to tell the developer that they shouldn't use this method or type anymore.

 The following class declares a deprecated method: